leonjza/php-gitlab-jabberhook/README.md

 $jabber->call('message')->send($message, 'gitlab_users@broadcast.server.local');
 ```

 Ensure that this file is accessable by your webserver and setup the service hook in your Gitlab install.
+It is suggested that the directory containing all the project files is not world accessible and the `hook.php` file is the only one symlink in a web folder.

 Lastly, ensure you have modified the `setOptions()` call with a valid Jabber server and JID.